palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/deployment-walkthru.rst

     $ fab bootstrap

 After connecting to your current EC2 instance, a framework called `Chef <https://www.chef.io/chef/>`_ and its dependencies, including Ruby, will be installed on the server.
-Chef is used to configure the server and install downloads website code.
+Chef is used to configure the server and install the downloads website code.

-The ``bootstrap`` task also sets up crontab job to execute the raw-data app's ``updatecalaccessrawdata`` command every six hours, effectively automating the collection, extraction and processing of the daily CAL-ACCESS database exports.
+The ``bootstrap`` task also sets up a crontab job to execute the raw-data app's ``updatecalaccessrawdata`` command every six hours, effectively automating the collection, extraction and processing of the daily CAL-ACCESS database exports.

 --------------------------------------------